Reubix29/child-speech-bench/README.md

         - **ned**: normalised edit distance.
 This is the default for discrete representations.
         - or [create your own](#test-a-custom-representation-or-distance-method)
     - Choose whether to average (**avg**) the distances from the query to the template representations, or select the minimum distance (**min**).
+    - Choose the speaker you would like to use.
+In ISACS, there are four speakers available:
+        - sp_1
+        - sp_2
+        - sp_3
+        - child

 5. In your terminal, run `python run_benchmark.py`, which should result in a list of metrics.